ungoogled-software/ungoogled-chromium/BUILDING.md

 If you just want the build flags and patches without going through `utilikit`, you can use `utilikit/export_resources.py` to export them.

-Here are the typical steps for building a package of ungoogled-chromium:
+Here are the typical steps for building ungoogled-chromium:

 1. Set `UTILIKIT_*` environment variables
 2. Check to see if the build environment is setup correctly (optional, only certain requirements): `utilikit/check_requirements.py`